 Question and answer time almost goes without saying for a successful table-read.
 You want to hear everyone’s thoughts, good and bad.

 By all means, take questions and try to give answers.
 The most important thing here is to have a list of questions ready for you to ask your actors.

-The questions may include: Were your character’s motives and motivations clear?
-Did your character have a clearly defined arc?
+The questions may include: Were your character’s motivations clear?
+Is your character arc clearly defined?
 Were you able to follow the plot?
-Is the protagonist/antagonist clearly defined?
+Is the protagonist and antagonist clearly defined?

 The next most critical note at this point in the read-through is, “Don’t be defensive.”
 It’s a natural response to defend your work, but the talent and crew are offering their true and valid assessment of the script.
 Take it in.

 Like anything, you can take the responses with a grain of salt.
 Only you can determine if the comments are helpful to your writing process.
 As a general rule, if multiple people give you the same note, you might want to pay close attention.

 Congratulations.
 You’ve got what it takes to conduct a successful table read and move into production.
 Make the most of it, stay open and aware, and adjust what needs to be adjusted.
 Next comes production.